francescmarti00/dmu-multimedia/md/Passing-Variables-Webpages.md

 **Exercise 2**.
 Add a radio button for users' gender with the fields 'Male', 'Female', and 'Other'.
 Display the users' gender in the 'thanks.html' webpage, along with the name, surname and email.

-# Passing variables from one webpage to another webpage and saving them in a PouchDB
+# Passing variables from one webpage to another webpage and saving them in a PouchDB database

 As we have already seen, it is straightforward to save values of a form in a PouchDB database.
 For example, we can use a single webpage for the form, display a 'thanks' message and save the data into a database.